-The Length/Misc field contains the Length field for a VL WUR frame and the Misc field for a CL WUR frame.
+The Length Present field indicates whether the Length/Misc field contains the Length field or not.(#M1) The Length/Misc field contains the Length field when the Length Present field is 1 and the Misc field when the Length Present field is 0.(#M1)

-AUTHOR’S TECHNICAL NOTE FOR AA1 CHANGE:
+AUTHOR’S TECHNICAL NOTE FOR AA1 CHANGE (REMOVES A TBD):

 It is obvious that a field contains bits that are expected to be used for other purposes.
 However, those other purposes are currently not defined, and when defined we can populate the bits accordingly.
 Since this is a TBD and we don’t have yet a use for these bits the proposal is to simply say that the Misc field is reserved, except of course for the Vendor Specific case.

 The Length field contains the length of the Frame Body field as defined in 9.10.2.4 (Frame Body field).

-The Misc field contains bits that are expected to be used for other purposes and is TBD.
+The Misc field is reserved unless explicitly stated otherwise.(#AA1)

 Address field